Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 mini shopping cart

-You can buy smelling salts and other ammonia inhalants like ammonia capsules in stores specializing in sports and diet supplements.
 So, the next time you're shopping for some protein shakes and pre-workouts, see whether they offer a product like Nose Tork.

-I personally prefer the single-use capsules as they are easier to store and bring with you to the gym.
+I personally prefer the single-use capsules, as they are easier to store and bring with you to the gym.

 They work by cracking open the capsule and holding it about 10 inches away from your nose.
 And they are small enough to keep in your pocket until you need them.